Annick Winokur, CEO

 Annie Ackerman is the Executive Director of Sportsometry.
 Annie grew up in Southbury, CT and graduated from Stonehill College in 2008 with a B.A. in Psychology and earned her Master’s of Science in Human Services in 2012 from Post University.

 Annie has a strong passion for working with youth.
 In the spring of 2011, Annie interned with The Kennedy Center of Trumbull, CT with a placement at Bridgeport’s after school “Lighthouse Program.”
 During her time there, she provided academic and social support services to at-risk and special needs students.
-This experience fostered Annie’s interest to continue working with children in the inner city school setting.
+This experience fostered Annie’s interest to continue working with youth in the underserved communities.

 In addition to education and working with children, Annie has a strong passion for sports and athletics.
-She has played competitive sports all of her life and is still currently active in organized recreation softball and basketball across Connecticut.
+She has played competitive sports all of her life and is still currently active in organized women’s recreational basketball in Connecticut.
 Annie has been coaching youth softball and basketball since 2003.
-Currently she is the Assistant Varsity girls basketball coach at St. Joseph High School in Trumbull, CT.
-Annie coaches youth girls basketball year round as well including the Weston 8th grade girls travel team, the Fairfield County Huskies 8th-11th grade fall girls AAU teams, and the 10th grade CT Hoopsters girls AAU team in the spring.
+She volunteers with the St. Joseph High School girls basketball team in Trumbull, CT and the Weston High School girls basketball team running skills clinics and coaching summer and fall league teams.
+Annie also currently coaches the Fairfield County Huskies 8th-12th grade fall girls AAU teams, and the 9th grade CT Hoopsters girls AAU team in the spring.